Best betting apps, sites and promos for NFL Week 7: Where to bet on NFL

 The DraftKings promo code, bet365 bonus code and FanDuel promo code each offer bonus bets after new users place a wager of $5 or more.
 DraftKings is offering $300 in bonus bets if your first bet of $5 or more wins and three months free NBA League Pass.
 FanDuel's latest promo code offers new users $300 in bonus bets if their first bet of at least $5 wins.
 The bet365 bonus code CBSSPORTS provides new users with either $200 in bonus bets with the placement of a $5+ bet, or up to a $1,000 first bet safety net.

 Both the BetMGM bonus code and Fanatics Sportsbook promo code provide bonus bets, but only if your first bet loses.
-New users at Fanatics can place a cash wager of at least $10 on any sport with odds of -500 or longer.
-When that wager settles (win or lose), you will be awarded with $50 FanCash.
-This process repeats for each of a user's first five days with Fanatics Sportsbook, for a potential of up to $250 FanCash.
+New users at Fanatics can submit a cash wager of $1+ on any sport with odds of -500 or longer.
+If your initial bet settles as a loss, you will be awarded up to $200 in FanCash every day for ten (10) consecutive days.
 Meanwhile, the BetMGM bonus code CBSSPORTS awards new users up to $1,500 back in bonus bets if their first bet loses.
 BetMGM users in New Jersey, West Virginia, Pennsylvania or Michigan can get a different promotion and receive $150 in bonus bets if you win your first bet of $10 or more.

 The Caesars Sportsbook promo code is completely different than the others, offering profit boosts instead of bonus bets.
 After placing a wager of $1 or more, you receive 20 100% profit boost tokens.